Skip to main content

 • 192.0.2.7 is the broadcast address.

-If you run out of free IP addresses on the public subnet, you can create a new public subnet.
+If you run out of free IP addresses in a public subnet, you can create a new public subnet.

 Automatic public subnet settings